A7m3dSabry/Temperature-Controlled-Fan/README.md

 # Temperature-Controlled-Fan
-System Measure Temperature of the surronding and based on that value it turns the fan and control its speed propotionally with the termperature
+- System Measure Temperature of the surronding and based on that value it turns the fan and control its speed propotionally with the termperature
+- Interfaced with ATMega32